Versions and Branches¶

 CHANGES/.
 For Plugin API changes, put those

-To add an entry to the news file, you first need an issue in pulp.plan.io describing the change you
+To add an entry to the news file, you first need an issue on github describing the change you

 want to make.
 Once you have an issue, take its number and create a file inside of the

-CHANGES/plugin_api/ directory named after that issue number with an extension of
+CHANGES/plugin_api/ directory named after that issue number with one of the extensions below.

 PRs can span multiple categories by creating multiple files (for instance, if you added a feature and deprecated an old feature at the same time, you would create CHANGES/NNNN.feature and CHANGES/NNNN.removal).
 Likewise if a PR touches multiple issues/PRs you may create a file for each of them with the exact same contents and Towncrier will deduplicate them.